-Moving to the cloud provides a number of advantages and can open up many opportunities.
-Once you’ve determined that a cloud transition is right for your organization, it’s time to start thinking about cloud migration strategy.
+Moving to the cloud provides many advantages and can open up many opportunities.
+Once you’ve determined that a cloud transition is right for your organization, it’s time to start thinking about a cloud migration strategy.

 How will you make the move?
 Who will be involved?
 Is your company ready?

-If you’re developing a cloud migration strategy, you should have already completed your cloud readiness assessment and created a cloud enablement strategy.
-This way you will have a solid foundation in place before you begin moving data or applications to the cloud.
+If you’re developing a cloud migration strategy, you should have completed your cloud readiness assessment and created a cloud enablement strategy.
+This will give you a solid foundation before moving data or applications to the cloud.
 That solid foundation also includes selecting a cloud migration services partner who understands your concerns, requirements, and the opportunities you hope to take advantage of.

 The Migration Team

 When developing your organization’s cloud migration strategy, it’s important to consult all the relevant stakeholders.
 All departments’ priorities, challenges, and concerns should be considered when planning.
 Check that you’ve addressed issues raised by:

 Once you’ve done that, assigning responsibility for different aspects of your cloud migration strategy to specific people is essential.
 Otherwise, it’s easy for the transition to get derailed by too many chiefs — or too few.
 Depending on your organization’s resources, some of these people might be members of an external cloud migration services team.
 That’s OK.
 Here’s an example of what a cloud migration team might look like:

 - Lead: This person owns your migration.
 They are typically a CTO or CIO but can be anyone in leadership with at least basic knowledge of the benefits of cloud.

 - Manager: This person keeps the migration on track.
 They must understand both the cloud and business sides of the move and be able to motivate team members.